 Instructions

-• Meanwhile, get to work on the sauce.
-Melt some butter in a pan and then add the garlic, ginger, cardamom seeds and cloves.
-Fry for a moment until the garlic is softened.
+• Melt a pat of butter in a pan over a low heat.
+Add the garlic, ginger, cardamom seeds and cloves.
+Fry for a few moments until the garlic is softened and fragrant.

 • Add the ground spices (coriander, tumeric, garam masala and chili powder) to the pan and cook for a minute or so, letting the spices become fragrant.

-• Add the halloumi last, and mix through until it’s coated in the sauce.
+• Add the halloumi to the sauce and mix through.

 • Serve immediately, over rice.